 Data shows that those that do get about 32 percent of all clicks.
 Now, imagine what this means to your website traffic and lead generation.

-In this article, we shared an ultimate SEO audit checklist to optimize your website to rank highly on search engines.
+In this article, we shared a 109-step SEO checklist to optimize your website to rank highly on search engines.
 If it’s what you want, let’s dive right in.

 Get Your Copy Now.
 Download the Checklist.